dxc33linger/PSTonFPGA_demo/README.md

 # PSTonFPGA_demo
-This repo include files used to perform progressive segmented training on CIFAR-10 dataset.
+This repo include files to perform progressive segmented training on CIFAR-10 dataset.
 Progressive segmented training significantly reduces the computation cost of the trianing and this is demonstrated on a Intel Stratix-10 MX FPGA.

 ### Enviroments: